Heat (Heat Wave)

 heat stroke, and other possible conditions caused by excessive heat.

-During a drought, run a series of programs suggesting ways that individuals
+- During a drought, run a series of programs

 livestock and poultry from the effects of extreme heat.